TKMAX777/RemoteRelativeInput/modLicenses/github.com/TKMAX777/RemoteRelativeInput/readme.md

 7. Enjoy!

-  ☆ The mouse cursor disappears during relative input mode.
-If you need the cursor, use the F8 key to switch to absolute input.<br />
+  ☆ If you need client cursor, use the F8 key to switch to absolute input.<br />
   ☆ To return to relative input mode, select the RDP Input Wrapper window and hit the F8 key again.<br />
+  ☆ To close this app, hold the F12 key.<br />
+  ☆ Administrator privileges are required for operation in some games.
+In that case, please run RelativeInputServer.exe with Administrator privileges.

 ### Connect to Debian / Ubuntu

 ```sh